Matthew Continetti: Career

 From October 2015 to May 2016, the Washington Free Beacon, under Continetti's stewardship, hired Fusion GPS to conduct opposition research on "multiple candidates" during the 2016 presidential election, including Donald Trump.
 The Free Beacon stopped funding his research when Trump was selected as the Republican Party nominee.

 Personal life

-Continetti lives in Arlington, Virginia.
+Continetti lives in Arlington County, Virginia.
 He is married to Anne Elizabeth Kristol, the daughter of William Kristol, Vice President Dan Quayle's Chief of Staff.
 Continetti converted to Judaism in 2011, prior to his marriage to Kristol.
+In May 2023, the Russian Foreign Ministry sanctioned Continetti and barred him from entry, along with 500 other Americans.